kovidgoyal/calibre/manual/edit.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 There is also a dedicated tool for searching for text, ignoring any HTML tags in between.
-For example, if the book has the HTML ``Empahisis on a
+For example, if the book has the HTML ``Emphasis on a
 <i>word</i>.`` you can search for ``on a word`` and it will be found even
 though there is an ``<i>`` tag in the middle.
 Use this tool via the :guilabel:`Search->Search ignoring HTML markup` menu item.